 down2earth interior design, llc is a unique design practice that focuses on creating sustainable, low-maintenance, and beautiful interior environments for residential and commercial clients.
 We work together to create an interior environment that meets the needs of your family or employees and simultaneously considers the needs of the larger community and the environment.

 Every client’s needs are different.
 If you are looking for project management services from start to finish, we are not the firm for you.
 Instead, we concentrate our efforts on the areas where our expertise can provide the most value, namely developing the front end of the project (otherwise known as schematic design).
 Our documents will be a jumping off point to communicate design intent to building professionals who can help you with implementation.
+If you have a DIY mindset, then you’ve come to the right place!
+Our interior design services are right for many DIYers because our approach is flexible.
+We define what you need in our initial consultation, and we can provide as much or as little design service as you need to support your DIY efforts.
 Some of the services we provide are:

 Brainstorming in collaboration with client

 Together, we talk about your vision for the space.
 We want to understand what inspires you, who will be using the space, and your functional requirements.
 Our mission is to listen closely to your needs and come up with ideas that meet and exceed them.

 Describing your vision using words can only go so far.
 Creating an idea book using visual imagery helps us all get on the same page, aesthetically.
 An idea book is also a great tool for self-discovery.